Illinois Senate Democrats boost budget plan after House leaves town

 “That’s an interesting budget,” Rose said.

 He also said the Senate’s plan doesn’t do enough to fund direct service providers who help the developmentally disabled, saying “it becomes harder and harder for these providers of these vital services to find anybody willing to do the job.”
-Those workers would receive up to a $1 per hour raise in the proposed budget, which is short of the $3 per hour raise they sought.
+Those workers would receive up to a raise of up to $1 per hour in the proposed budget, which is short of the $3-per-hour raise they’ve sought.

 Sims, meanwhile, insisted the Senate sought to make a “considerable effort” to invest in the workers “because we recognize the tremendous work that they do.”